theislab/scarches/docs/index.rst

 - If you have CITE-seq data and want to integrate RNA-seq as a query and impute missing proteins in query scRNA-seq data, then use **scArches totalVI**.

-- If you scRANseq data and want to analyze your data in the context of gene programs to answer a question such as what pathways have changed after a disease or which genes are causing my new disease state in the query separate from others, then use **expiMap**.
+- If you scRNAseq data and want to analyze your data in the context of gene programs to answer a question such as what pathways have changed after a disease or which genes are causing my new disease state in the query separate from others, then use **expiMap**.

 - If you want to build a cellular hierarchy and continuously update the hierarchy using new query datasets, see how your query populations compare to the original hierarchy to identify new subpopulations or disease states in your query, then use **treeArches**.

 - If you have scRNA seq data and want to map it to a reference spatial atlas to infer the spatial location and perform cell-cell interaction analysis then use **SageNet**.

+- If you have many samples to integrate and are interested in obtaining a sample embedding space in addition to integrated cell embeddings use **scPoli**.